Bryanblount07/osticket-prereqs/README.md

 <img src="https://i.imgur.com/LeYGT0k.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 1) Click on your VM you named (os-ticket).
 2) Make sure the resource group is the same name that you created in the resource group part.
-3) Open up remote desktop in your windows machine from the search bar.
-4) then you want to find your VM's public IP Address & copy it.
-5) Paste the IP address you just copied to your remote desktop & hit connect.
+3) Open up remote desktop in your windows machine from the search bar of your computer.
+4) then you want to go to your Virtual Machine & find your VM's public IP Address & copy it.
+5) Paste the IP address you just copied, to your remote desktop & hit connect.
 After it connect successfully connect hit "yes".
 </p>
 <br />